nuobit/odoo-addons/connector_woocommerce_wpml/readme/DESCRIPTION.rst

 MOURE AIXO A "CONFIGURACIÓ"

 On WPML setup, select the option Language name added as a parameter.

 If it's already set, modify:
-  - WPML > Languages > Language URL format, select the option "Language name added as a parameter" and save the changes.
+  - Go to WPML > Languages > Language URL format.
+  - Select the option "Language name added as a parameter".
+  - Save the changes.